flosrv/ML-Reddit-Community-Identifier/README.md

-This Project belong to the Darkstar PROJECT Serie that i am designing to help the startup Darkstar Games Development Corporation which I'm a founding member of.
+This Project belong to the Darkstar PROJECT Serie that i am designing for the startup Darkstar Games Development Corporation which I'm a founding member of.
 Chek us out at

 https://www.facebook.com/DarkstarGamesCorp/